 To be certified as a Child Development Worker (formerly Level Two), you need to have completed:

-- a one-year early learning and child care certificate program offered by an Alberta public college, or an approved educational equivalency.
+- a 1-year early learning and child care certificate program offered by an Alberta public college, or an approved educational equivalency.

 To be certified as a Child Development Supervisor (formerly Level Three), you need to have completed:

-- a two-year early learning and child care diploma program offered by an Alberta public college, or an approved educational equivalency.
+- a 2-year early learning and child care diploma program offered by an Alberta public college, or an approved educational equivalency.

-If you do not have education in early learning and child care, you can refer to the Coursework Equivalency Chart in the Child Care Staff Certification Guide (PDF, 1.0 MB) to determine if your education is recognized for certification.
+If you do not have education in early learning and child care, you can refer to the Coursework Equivalency Chart in the Child Care Staff Certification Guide to determine if your education is recognized for certification.

 Individuals who have not completed a full educational certificate/diploma/degree program or whose training does not match the Educational Equivalencies Chart can have their individual coursework assessed by Early Learning and Child Care subject areas and course hours to determine an equivalent level of certification.
 Refer to the Coursework Equivalency Chart in the guide.